 Q. How does Philabundance help the hungry?

-A. We provide food and resources through our programs and network of nearly 500 agencies in the Delaware Valley.
-Our programs include:
+A. Philabundance provides food to 72,000 people each week and through our direct neighborhood distributions programs and network of nearly 500 member agencies including food pantries, shelters and emergency kitchens in the Delaware Valley.
+Our direct neighborhood distribution programs include:

 Q. Does Philabundance sell food?

 A. Philabundance does not re-sell any donated food.
 All food banks ask their agencies to contribute a nominal portion of the costs of operation by assessing a “shared maintenance fee” on the dry goods that we warehouse and distribute.
 This fee averages 18 to 19¢ per pound.
 By law, clients cannot be charged for food that has been donated for hunger relief.
 Philabundance monitors our agencies to ensure that this never happens.

 Some staple items are more in demand than donations can provide.
 Philabundance purchases these items and resells them at low prices to our network.
 We do not sell products if we cannot offer them lower than the market value.
 Purchased foods make up less than 15% of our total volume to the agency network.

 A. We serve member agencies in nine Delaware Valley counties including: Bucks, Chester, Delaware, Montgomery, and Philadelphia Counties in Pennsylvania and Camden, Gloucester, West Burlington and Salem Counties in New Jersey.
 See map

 Q. What types of food does Philabundance distribute?

 A. Philabundance distributes nonperishable food staple as well as perishable items like produce,

 meat and dairy. emphasizing nutritious foods that promote good health.

 A. Philabundance gets food through local community food drives held by individuals,